Today we have three flights;

 Add 11 of hours time change and we are getting the equivalent amount of sleep that the parents of a newborn are getting.

 For those insomniacs out there who find it hard to sleep because of pain, stress, etc., my dear friend, Janel Hunt, told me about this sleep app called Insomnia Free: ICan Hypnosis.
 She is a remarkable person and friend who has gloriously and bravely survived two breast cancers.
 However, she has a continued struggle with lingering pain from her operations.
 This is a little discussed reality and result of breast cancers.
 Even the medical community doesn’t talk about it.

 Janel is right.
-There are so many ones out there, mostly bad ones.
+There are so many sleep apps out there, mostly bad ones.
 I am not sure that I would try just any of them.